d-ries/linux-essentials/12_managingdrivesandfilesystems/01_course.md

 afs     btrfs           cramfs  f2fs   gfs2      jffs2    netfs  nls         orangefs   quota     sysv          xfs autofs  cachefiles      dlm     fat    hfs       jfs      nfs    ntfs        overlayfs  reiserfs  ubifs         zonefs
 ```
-For more info check the manpage on filesystems: man fs
+For more information check the manpage on filesystems: man fs

 ## Swapspace
 Up next, we check how to use a swapspace.
 We already created one before, but did not add it to our usable swapspace.
 The swapspace is used when your system runs out of RAM and needs to offload any unused data, which is needed later on again.
 To create a swapspace we use the command mkswap, to turn the swapspace on or off, use the swapon or swapoff command.